-- 1. For the purposes of this measure, the following definitions will apply: - a.
-(MARPOL) E-waste: electrical and electronic equipment used for the normal operation of the vessel or in the accommodation spaces, including all components, subassemblies and consumables, which are part of the equipment at the time of discarding, with the presence of material potentially hazardous to human health and/or the environment. - b.
-(WCPFC) Garbage: includes unusable fishing gear, oil or fuel products, oily residues, sewage, food waste, domestic waste, incinerator ashes, cooking oil. - c.
-(FAO) Open burning: uncontrolled combustion of garbage, e-waste, plastics, or fishing gear without emissions control. - d.
-(NPFC) Plastics: a material which contains as an essential ingredient one or more high molecular mass polymers and which is formed during either manufacture of the polymer or the fabrication into a finished product by heat or pressures.
+- 1. For the purposes of this measure, the following definitions will apply: - i.
+(MARPOL) E-waste: electrical and electronic equipment used for the normal operation of the vessel or in the accommodation spaces, including all components, subassemblies and consumables. - ^{ii.} (WCPFC) Garbage: includes unusable fishing gear2, oil or fuel products, oily residues, sewage, food waste, domestic waste, incinerator ashes, cooking oil. - iii.
+(FAO) Open burning: uncontrolled combustion of garbage, e-waste, plastics, or fishing gear without emissions control. - iv.
+(NPFC) Plastics: a material which contains as an essential ingredient one or more high molecular mass polymers and which is formed during either manufacture of the polymer or the fabrication into a finished product by heat or pressures. - 2.
+Commission Members, Cooperating Non-Members and Participating Territories (CCMs) that are entitled to ratify, accept, approve or accede to the annexes of MARPOL and the London Protocol are encouraged to do so at the earliest possible opportunity if they have not already done so.
+CCMs that experience difficulties in becoming Parties to the MARPOL or London Protocol are encouraged to inform the International Maritime Organization of the circumstances thereof, so that consideration can be given to take appropriate action in this respect, including providing necessary technical assistance.